MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * In VS Code, the **Build Image in Azure** task returns an error.
   * If you see the message "Error: failed to download context.
 Please check if the URL is incorrect." in the VS Code **Output** window, then refresh the registry in the Docker extension.
 To refresh, select the Docker extension, go to the Registries section, find the registry and select it.

-* In the Azure portal during the creation of a Container App, you see an access error.
+* In the Azure portal during the creation of a Container App, you see an access error that contains "Cannot access ACR '\<name>.azurecr.io'".
-  * If you see the error "Cannot access ACR '\<name>.azurecr.io' because admin credentials on the ACR are disabled, then go to your Azure Container Registry and under the **Access keys** resource, ensure that **Admin user** is enabled.
+  * This can happen because admin credentials on the ACR are disabled.
+To check admin status, go to your Azure Container Registry, select the **Access keys** resource, and ensure that **Admin user** is enabled.

-* Container image doesn't appear in the Azure Container Registry.
+* Your container image doesn't appear in the Azure Container Registry.
   * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.
   * Check that the name of the registry was specified correctly in your build command with the Azure CLI or in the VS Code task prompts.
   * Make sure your credentials haven't expired.
 For example, in VS Code, find the target registry in the Docker extension and refresh.
 In Azure CLI, run `az login`.

 * Website returns "Bad Request (400)".
   * Check the PostgreSQL environment variables passed in to the container.
-This error often indicates that the Python code can't connect to the PostgreSQL instance.
+The 400 error often indicates that the Python code can't connect to the PostgreSQL instance.
   * The sample code used in this tutorial requires the container environment variable `RUNNING_IN_PRODUCTION` set to any value like "1".

 * Website returns "Not Found (404)".